ritterim/NAIFA/_posts/2018-11-07-Proposed-Bylaw-Changes.md

 - NAIFA
 ---

-## Home:
-Due to the Local Structure change, please see the Proposed Bylaw changes that will be voted on at the December Holiday Mix & Mingle, December 20, 2018
+Due to the Local Structure change, please see the Proposed Bylaw changes, that will be voted on at the December Holiday Mix & Mingle, December 20, 2018
 ### Document
 ![PDF Document](/images/posts/Proposed%20Bylaws.pdf)